Sunday, December 8, 2013

 Flower arranging, and pretty much every movie, in general, all birthed from operas and plays.
 However, they didn't have "renaissance festivals", they just had... festivals.

-Play as Ezio Auditore, the Italian assassin in Assassin's Creed 2,
+Play as Ezio Auditore, the Italian assassin in Assassin's Creed 2, and play a role in the renaissance, itself! |

 Speaking of the Birth of Venus, one of my favorite video games, and one of the most influential video games of all time, Portal, uses that painting as a reference for creating the model of the main antagonist. <Spoilers ahead, by the way>

-This is GLaDOS, she hangs from the ceiling.
+This is GLaDOS, she hangs from the ceiling. |

-To the right is an inverted GLaDOS, not a goddess.
+To the left is Venus, goddess of beauty.
+To the right is an inverted GLaDOS, not a goddess. |

 GLaDOS is a symbol of power, and with deceptively friendly and beautiful curves and rounded edges, she is anything but beautiful on the inside, as she attempts - hundreds of times - to discreetly murder the player, by placing said player through dozens of dozens of little courses and life-threatening scenarios, leading you in the wrong direction at every chance, and insulting you.